-Fix your weekly staff meetings with these 4 simple steps:
+Fix a meeting with these 4 simple steps:

 Step 1: Change the name of your weekly team meeting to reset the mindset

 I have found most people name their meeting based on cadence, such as “weekly staff meeting” and not on what they need to accomplish.
-One of the single most important things that you can do to completely reframe your weekly meeting is to rename it according to the purpose that you want to achieve.
-This is a complete revisualization effort to get the entire team refocused on working hard at meetings and solving problems.
-This allows you to completely reset the expectations of everyone who attends the meeting and enables you to start with a clean slate.
+One of the single most important things that you can do to completely re-frame your weekly meeting is to rename it according to the purpose that you want to achieve.
+This is a complete re-visualization effort to get the entire team refocused on working hard at meetings and solving problems.
+This allows you to completely reset the expectations of everyone who attends the meeting, either in the conference room or on the phone.
+Unfortunately there's not a button you can press that just says "fix meeting", it is going to take some work so it is best to start with a clean slate.
 At Rhythm Systems, we call ours Weekly Adjustment Meetings as we meet to make the slight course adjustments needed to hit all of our quarterly goals.
 We also have clients who create something of their own that fits their company culture; they use terms like challenge meeting, obstacle meeting, or problem-solving meeting.
 If you want your meetings to change, the name is the first place to start!

 Step 2: Everyone needs to come prepared, every week, no exceptions